mas-vi/Chaos-Game/README.md

 # Chaos Game

 A simple app I made after seeing this [video](https://www.youtube.com/watch?v=kbKtFN71Lfs) by Numberphile.
 It renders a Sierpiński triangle after the user has chosen a triangle and a cursor point.
-The algorithm works this way: starting from the cursor point and one of the vertices, a new point is generated that lies at half the distance between these two points (which becomes the new cursor point).
+The algorithm works this way: starting from the cursor point and one of the vertices(chosen randomly every time), a new point is generated that lies at half the distance between these two points (which becomes the new cursor point).
 The resulting figure is a fractal.

 ## Installation